temozolomide (Intravenous route)

 Uses For temozolomide

-Temozolomide injection is an antineoplastic agent.
-It is used to treat specific types of cancer of the brain in patients whose tumors have returned or whose tumors have just been diagnosed.
+Temozolomide injection is used to treat specific types of brain cancer (eg, glioblastoma multiforme, anaplastic astrocytoma) in patients whose tumors have returned or whose tumors have just been diagnosed.
+It belongs to the group of medicines known as antineoplastics (cancer medicines).

-Before you begin treatment with temozolomide injection, you and your doctor should talk about the good temozolomide will do as well as the risks of using it.
+Before you begin treatment with temozolomide injection, you and your doctor should talk about the benefits temozolomide will do as well as the risks of using it.

-Temozolomide injection is to be administered only by or under the immediate supervision of your doctor.
+temozolomide is to be given only by or under the immediate supervision of your doctor.

 Before Using temozolomide